underwatergrasshopper/TrivialOpenGL/README.md

 # TrivialOpenGL
 A simple C++ header-only library that gives the ability to create an window with OpenGL context to draw in.
 Includes support for drawing text.
+Does not support multiple monitors.

 ---